Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 1. d4

 Apparently this one doesn't have a special name.

-It's a weak opening, in my opinion.
-Your opponent might respond with the Horwitz defense, putting your king in check on barely the second move.
+Your opponent might put you in check early on, but such pre-middlegame attempts are easily repelled.

+Statistics suggest you have a 40% chance of winning with this opening, and a 36% chance of drawing.
+That means only a 24% chance of losing.
+But of course this ignores other factors, such as how your opponent's skills compare to yours.

+#### Australian defense

+1. d4 Na6

+#### Mikenas defense

+1. d4 Nc6

+#### Indian game

+1. d4 Nf6

+##### Indian game, knights variation

-1. d4 e6
+1. d4 Nf6
-2. Qd3 Bb4+
+2. Nf3 Nd5

-Or your opponent might respond with the Keres defense, once again putting you in check not even three moves into the game.
+#### Knight to king's rook's file

-1. d4 e6
+1. d4 Nh6
-2. c4 Bb4+

-But you can still win if your opponent fails to keep up momentum after that early advantage.

-Or the Amazon defense, if your opponent is not interested in delivering early checks.
+An unlikely defense, has probably never occurred in tournament play.

+#### Amazon defense

 1. d4 d5
 2. Qd3 Nf6

-Or the Amazon attack
+##### Amazon attack

 1. d4 d5
 2. Qd3 Qd6

+##### Queen's gambit

-Of course the most famous move sequence involving this opening is the queen's gambit.
+The most famous move sequence for the queen's pawn opening.

 1. d4 d5
 2. c4

-Blackmar-Diemer gambit
+##### Blackmar-Diemer gambit

 1. d4 d5
 2. e4